-The Company's Aims and Business Model are set out at the head of this Strategic Report on page 5 and in the Chairman's Statement on page 3.
+The Company's Aims and Business Model are set out at the head of this Strategic Report and in the Chairman's Statement.
 The Company's mineral exploration and development business is, by its very nature, long-term and so the decisions of the Board always consider the likely long-term consequences and take into consideration, for example, trends in metal and minerals supply and demand, the long-term political stability of the countries in which the Company operate and the potential impact of its decisions on its stakeholders and the environment.
-The Board's approach to general strategy and long-term risk management are set out in the Corporate Governance Statement (Principle 1) on page 22 and the section on Risks and Uncertainties on page 12.
+The Board's approach to general strategy and long-term risk management are set out in the Corporate Governance Statement (Principle 1) and the section on Risks and Uncertainties.